Wills Power of Attorney Legal Advice How it Works Pricing

 In the Australian Capital Territory, the Notice of Intended Application needs to be published in a local newspaper.
 After the notice is published, you must wait 14 days before you can proceed with lodging your application.
 This 14-day notice period allows any creditors of the Estate to notify you of their intended claim, or for eligible people to advise you of an intended Family Provision Claim.

-During the 14-day notice period, the application can be prepared and signed once you have all the information required for the application.
-Once the 14-day notice period has expired, you can proceed with filing the application.
-It’s important to note that when applying for a grant in the ACT, you must lodge your application with the court within 3 months of the date the notice is published.
+It's important to note that when applying for a grant in the ACT, you must lodge your application with the court within 3 months of the date the notice is published.
 If you take longer than 3 months to prepare, sign and lodge the application, you must re-publish your intention to apply in the newspaper.

 In the ACT, applications for a grant are still paper-based and need to be mailed to the Supreme Court once signed.
 You should allow 2–5 business days for the documents to arrive at the court.
 Once the application is received by the court, it generally takes 2–4 weeks for the Supreme Court to review and issue the grant.
 You should then allow a further 2–5 business days for the grant to arrive in the post.
 Once the grant is made, the court process is complete.

-In the ACT, it’s highly recommended that Executors or Administrators publish a second notice, being the Notice of Intended Distribution.
+In the ACT, it's highly recommended that Executors or Administrators publish a second notice, the Notice of Intended Distribution.
 This alerts any creditors or potential claimants to the fact that the Estate will soon be distributed to the relevant beneficiaries.
 If the second notice is published, the Executors or Administrators must wait to distribute the Estate until whichever date is latest – either 30 days from the date of the second notice or 6 months from the date of death.

 If the second notice is not published, then the Executors or Administrators should wait until 6 months from the date the grant was made before proceeding with distributions.

 In summary, based on the above timelines, it can take up to 12 weeks from the date of death for a grant to be issued by the court.
 This is on the assumption that details of all assets owned by the deceased are known at the date of death, and you are not waiting on replies from asset holders to confirm this information.
-It is then for the Executors or Administrators to decide if they wish to wait a further 30 days or 6 months (depending on if the second notice is published or not) before distributing Estate assets.

 Our team is local and ready to provide you with complimentary guidance about where to start.
 Start a live chat or call us on 1300 942 586.